imtapps/embedded-ember/README.md

 # Embedded-ember

-An example of how to transition a server side rendered application to an API driven, front-end application.
+An example of how to transition a server side rendered application to an API driven server application and a seperate front-end application.

-This allows for parts of the old application to be converted to Ember components as they are developed.
+This example allows for parts of the old application to be converted to Ember components as they are developed.

 This example project uses a Django site on the back end with the Ember application being hosted on S3.
 Some configuration is specific to these choices.

+The example Django application is on the `django-template-tag` branch.

 ## Ember addons